How to Automate Data Entry: A Step-by-Step Guide [2024]

 Power Automate

-If your organization uses Microsoft products, Power Automate (formerly Microsoft Flow) is a compelling RPA option, given its seamless integration with the whole suite.
+If your organization uses Microsoft products, Power Automate (formerly Microsoft Flow) is a compelling RPA option, given its integration with the whole suite.
 It stands out for its ready-made connectors and overall ease of use.

 Features: